Gnuplotting/blog-entries/README.md

 blog-entries
 ============

-gnuplot code for the single blog entries
+gnuplot code for the blog entries on http://www.gnuplotting.org